 “This also allows us to do a hysteroscopy, which uses a small camera to look inside the uterus for masses, fibroids, or polyps,” says Dr. Beavis.
 “It’s a little more in depth.”

-If the pathologist confirms endometrial cancer, your gynecologic oncologist will remove your uterus, cervix, ovaries, and fallopian tubes and sample nearby lymph nodes to see if the cancer has spread, a process called staging.
-Imaging tests, such as a PET scan, can also help determine if your cancer has spread.
+If the pathologist confirms endometrial cancer, your gynecologic oncologist will consider surgical removal of your uterus, cervix, ovaries, and fallopian tubes and sample nearby lymph nodes to see if the cancer has spread, a process called staging.
+Imaging tests, such as a PET scan, can also help determine if your cancer has spread before or after surgery.

 In stage 1 endometrial cancer, the tumor is confined to the uterus.
 If you have stage 2 cancer, it has spread to the cervix.
 Stage 3 means your cancer has further spread to the ovaries, fallopian tubes, vagina, or lymph nodes, but is still contained in the pelvis.
-Metastatic endometrial cancer (stage 4) involves other organs, most likely the bladder, bowel, or other lymph nodes in the groin or abdomen.
+Metastatic endometrial cancer (stage 4) involves other organs, most likely the bladder, bowel, other lymph nodes in the groin or abdomen, and in some cases, lung or bones.

 Oncologists also categorize endometrial tumors as low risk (grades 1 and 2) and high risk (grade 3).
-The stage and risk level of your cancer determine whether you need additional treatment after surgery.
+The stage and risk level of your cancer determine whether you need additional treatment after surgery, such as radiation or chemotherapy.

 If you have endometrial cancer, seek care from a gynecologic oncologist who is trained in both removing these cancers and treating patients following surgery.